kritsg/Book-List-Bot/README.md

 # Book List Bot
-Discord bot that keeps track of books I want to read/have read
+Discord bot that keeps track of books a user wants to read/have read.
+Uses the Google Books API (because Goodreads retired their API =_=).

 ## Commands
 *Note: Not all commands are currently functional, new ones may be added soon.*